appc/spec/SPEC.md

 }
 ```

-**NOTE**: Network limits SHOULD NOT apply to localhost communication between apps in a pod.
+**NOTE**: Network limits MUST NOT apply to localhost communication between apps in a pod.

 ## App Container Image Discovery